 Highlights of this Willow Glen home for sale include:

-3 bedrooms with lovely crown moulding & large, classic base
+3 bedrooms with lovely crown molding & large, classic base

 2.5 elegantly remodeled bathrooms